-Parents’ Initial Thoughts After Getting ADNP Syndrome Diagnosis
+Overwhelm Sets in After Getting ADNP Syndrome Diagnosis

 “I had already made up my mind,” Josh said, “If Parker’s got something, we are just going to ride this out.”
 After receiving an ADNP syndrome diagnosis, he was ready to find resources, start therapy, and move on.
 Parker was the 85th person to have been diagnosed with ADNP syndrome in the world.

 Hardest Part is Changing Your Expectations

 “When you have a boy, you have an idea of what you’re expecting your life with your son to be,” Josh said.
 He imagined taking him to baseball games, throwing a football around, playing other sports, etc. “That kind of just goes out the window,” he said.
 Compared to other children, there are things that Parker won’t be able to do with Josh.
 But, Josh recognizes Parker does things other kids don’t do that makes him such a blessing.

-Children with ADNP Syndrome Make EVERYONE Happy
+Their Son with ADNP Syndrome Makes EVERYONE Happy

 “I Would Never Change Anything About Him”

 “Enjoy it, it is a blessing,” Josh said.
-It won’t seem like a blessing in the beginning when you receive the diagnosis.
+“It won’t seem like a blessing in the beginning when you receive the diagnosis.
 You will feel worried or even sad but there is so much joy ahead of you.
 Many parents who have a child with ADNP syndrome say they wouldn’t change a thing about their child.
-It may sound cliche but it is true.
+It may sound cliche but it is true.”